kubedb/docs/docs/guides/hanadb/private-registry/using-private-registry.md

 # Using Private Docker Registry

-KubeDB supports using private Docker registries.
-This tutorial will show you how to run KubeDB managed HanaDB database using private Docker images.
+KubeDB supports private Docker registries.
+This tutorial shows how to run a KubeDB-managed HanaDB instance using private images.

 ## Before You Begin

-At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+Prepare a Kubernetes cluster and configure `kubectl` to communicate with it.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.